Leonard Morrow: Professional career

 Morrow made his professional debut on October 30, 1946, at the Auditorium in Oakland, California with a 4-round PTS victory over Allen Arnett.
 His next two bouts came against rugged veteran, Gil Mojica in March 1947.
 Leonard lost the first fight, which took place on March 5, via PTS in 6 rounds and subsequently lost again two weeks later via TKO in 2 rounds of a scheduled 4.
 Between April 23, 1947, and September 1, 1948, Morrow went undefeated in 15 fights, drawing one against Dee Edwards.
 During this unbeaten streak, he fought Mojica two more times avenging his losses with two victories PTS 6 and TKO 4 (8).

 Upsetting Bert Lytell

-On February 11, 1948, Morrow won a controversial 10 round split decision upset over then ranked number 2 middleweight contender and black murderer's row member Bert Lytell.
+On February 11, 1948, Morrow won a controversial 10 round split decision upset over the ring magazine number two ranked middleweight contender and black murderer's row member, Bert Lytell.
 In the first 6 rounds, the fight was fought fast and even until Morrow knocked down Lytell for a count of two in the sixth round.
 Lytell would close strong, decisively winning the last four rounds as Leonard's stamina rapidly drained, but it was only enough for one of the judges to score the fight in his favor.
 Bert Lytell's manager filed an immediate protest of the decision to the athletic commission, but to no avail.